On the dynamics of endomorphisms of the direct product of two free groups: Preliminaries

 \subsubsection{Dynamics at the infinity}

 When we consider a hyperbolic group $G$ endowed with a visual metric $d$ and take its completion, we obtained the \emph{Gromov completion} of $G$.
 As said above, the endomorphisms of $G$ admitting a continuous extension to the completion are precisely the uniformly continuous ones (with respect to $d$).
-It is proved in \cite{[Car22c]} that uniformly continuous endomorphisms of a hyperbolic group satisfy a \emph{H\"older condition}.
-An endomorphism $\phi$ satisfies a H\"older condition with constants $(K,r)$ if If $\phi$ satisfies a H\"older condition, then so does its continuous extension to the completion, by \cite{[AS16]}.

-We now present some standard dynamical definitions that will be useful to the classification of infinite points.
-A point $x\in G$ is said to be a \emph{$\varphi$-wandering point} if there is a neighbourhood $U$ of $x$ and a positive integer $N$ such that for all $n>N$, we have that $U\varphi^n\cap U=\emptyset.$ A point $x\in G$ is said to be a \emph{$\varphi$-recurrent point} if, for every neighbourhood $U$ of $x$, there exists $n>0$ such that $x\varphi^n\in U$.
 Now, let $f$ be a homeomorphism of a compact space $K$.
 Given $y\in K$, the \emph{$\omega$-limit set} $\omega(y,f)$, or simply $\omega(y)$, is the set of limit points of the sequence $f^n(y)$ as $n\to + \infty$.
 We say that the dynamics is \emph{asymptotically periodic} if every $\omega$-limit set is a periodic orbit (see \cite{[LL08]}).
-A point is recurrent if it belongs to its own $\omega$-limit set.

 We will study these concepts for $\widehat \Phi$, the continuous extension of an endomorphism to the completion $\widehat{F_n\times F_m}$ when the group is endowed with the product metric given by taking the prefix metric in each direct factor.
 As noted above, this is the \emph{Roller completion} of the group.